 An American Society of Civil Engineers (ASCE) 41 assessment is a seismic evaluation that identifies the structural deficiencies of the building under seismic loading relative to a performance objective.
 By utilizing the ASCE 41 standardized approach to assess Portland’s URM buildings, we will be able to identify those URM buildings that pose the greatest risk and consistently implement the seismic retrofit policy.
 A structural engineer will use this evaluation to devise a building-specific retrofit strategy to achieve the prescribed seismic performance of both structural and non-structural components of the building.

 What are other cities doing to retrofit URM buildings?

 Many cities in California – including San Francisco and Los Angeles – have already enacted policies to require the retrofit of URM buildings.
-Seattle is currently looking to adopt a policy similar to Portland’s proposed mandatory policy.
+Seattle is currently looking to adopt a policy for mandatory upgrades for URM buildings policy.